turri21/Senhor/CapaCore/Readme.txt

 -=(CapaCore)=-

 This is a an OSD per-game preview.
-Based on MiSTer binary modified by Renan.
+Based on MiSTer binary, modified by Renan.

 How to use:
 Back up your current MiSTer Main first.